Evaluating Memory Structure in LLM Agents: Additional Details for Error Analysis

-We identified three categories of errors in the agentic memory files for the most demanding high precision benchmark subset -- accounting problems: 1) the omission of transactions, which was the most common; 2) the duplication of existing transactions; and 3) most significantly, the hallucination of transactions, as illustrated in Table~\ref{tab:app_error_analysis}.
+On top of the specific memory organization problems highlighted in Section~\ref{sect:experiments_error_analysis}, identified three categories of errors in the agentic memory files for the most demanding high precision benchmark subset -- accounting problems: 1) the omission of transactions, which was the most common; 2) the duplication of existing transactions; and 3) most significantly, the hallucination of transactions, as illustrated in Table~\ref{tab:app_error_analysis}.

+Additionally, we found that different LLM backbones have idiosyncrasies about how they choose to formulate their responses. \texttt{Deepseek-v4-flash} prefers to give short answers where possible, typically replying with individual numbers or short phrases if the question allows it.
+In turn, \texttt{gemini-3.1-pro} and \texttt{gpt-5.5} are significantly more likely to answer with one or multiple paragraphs.
+An extreme case of this trait is \texttt{gpt-5.5-pro} that often leverages extensive real-world knowledge about locations, movies, and other related matters --- to an extent where it sometimes prefers that knowledge over personalized user-related memories.